 You can then access Google Analytics data within your Jimdo dashboard, which is convenient, or simply use the full-blown version of Google Analytics.

-On all Jimdo plans you can
+On all Jimdo plans except the free one you can

 - use SEO-friendly headings (H1s, H2s etc.)

 - create Google-friendly URLs based on your page titles